rollestoncollege/rcfcwv2/README.md

-## The-Project

-This app is in early building stages and is broken
+## Rolleston College Film Club Website V2

+Hi, This is a thing

-have a look at https://the-project-test.vercel.app
+have a look at https://www.filmclub.tech

-NO HELP IS NEEDED